 “The Word of the Lord that came to Jeremiah concerning the droughts.
 Judah mourns, and her gates languish; they mourn for the land, and the cry of Jerusalem has gone up.
 Their nobles have sent their lads for water; they went to the cisterns and found no water.
 They returned with their vessels empty; they were ashamed and confounded and covered their heads.
 Because the ground is parched, for there was no rain in the land, the plowmen were ashamed; they covered their heads.
 Yes, the deer also gave birth in the field but left because there was no grass.
 And the wild donkeys stood in the desolate heights; they sniffed at the wind like jackals; their eyes failed because there was no grass.”
 Jeremiah 14:1-6

 God paints a vivid picture of Jerusalem’s demise.
-There is no food sold at her gates.
+Food is scarce.
 People are crying.
 A nobleman’s lad returns from a well with an empty bucket.
-Rich soil has become a poor powder.
-No rain!
-The plowmen have no produce.
-A mother deer forsakes her newborn because she has nothing to feed it.
-Donkeys grow faint due to the lack of vegetation.
+Rich soil has become powder.
+Plowmen have no produce.
+A mother deer forsakes her newborn.
+Donkeys cannot locate vegetation.
 Sin has cursed the climate.

 Deuteronomy 11:16-17 says, “Take heed to yourselves, lest your heart be deceived, and you turn aside and serve other gods and worship them, lest the Lord’s anger be aroused against you, and He shut up the heavens so that there be no rain.”

-After King Ahab and Queen Jezebel halted the spiritual rain of God’s Word upon Hus people, the Lord delegated authority to Elijah to stop the physical rain.
-Elijah said to Ahab, “As the Lord God of Israel lives, before whom I stand, there shall not be dew nor rain these years, except at my word.”
-The Lord delegates this authority to His two witnesses in the last days.
-“These have power to shut heaven, so that no rain falls in the days of their prophecy; and they have power over waters to turn them to blood, and to strike the earth with all plagues, as often as they desire.”
-(1 Kings 17:1, Revelation 11:6)
+After King Ahab and Queen Jezebel halted the spiritual rain of God’s Word upon their people.
+The Lord gave Elijah authority to stop the rain.
+In 1 Kings 17:1, Elijah said to Ahab, “As the Lord God of Israel lives, before whom I stand, there shall not be dew nor rain these years, except at my word.”

 Colossians 1:16-17 declares that Jesus Christ created and sustains the universe.
-He has power over the wind and waves, and over the rain.
+He has power over wind, waves, and rain.
 “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones, dominions, principalities, or powers.
 All things were created through Him and for Him.
 And He is before all things, and in Him all things hold together.”

 “O Lord, though our iniquities testify against us, do it for Your Name’s sake; for our backslidings are many, we have sinned against You.”
 Jeremiah 14:7

-The people could not ask God to help them based on their merits because they sinned against Him and turned their backs on Him.
-So, they asked Him to help them for His Name’s sake.
-David prayed like that, saying, “For Your Name’s sake, O Lord, pardon my iniquity, for it is great.”
-(Psalm 25:11)
+Jeremiah could not ask God to help his people based on their merits because they sinned against Him and turned their backs on Him.
+So, Jeremiah asked God to help them for God’s Name’s sake.

 The Lord was a like stranger in the land, but not due to a lack of effort on His part.
 For many years, He had been talking with them but they gave Him their backs and not their faces.
-They blamed God for the communication breakdown whereas it was the other way around.
-Now, they did not want God to leave them.
+They blamed God not themselves for the communication breakdown.

 The Lord disdained their hypocritical fasting and offerings.
 They needed bitter medicine to cure their addiction to waywardness.
 He prescribed three medicines: sword, famine, and pestilence.